automerge/automerge-classic/README.md

   node and apply them on another.
 * Use [`Automerge.Connection`](https://github.com/automerge/automerge/blob/master/src/connection.js),
   an implementation of a protocol that syncs up two nodes by determining missing changes and sending them to each other.
+The [automerge-net](https://github.com/automerge/automerge-net) repository contains an example that runs the Connection protocol over a simple TCP connection.
 * Use [MPL](https://github.com/automerge/mpl), which runs the `Automerge.Connection` protocol
   over WebRTC.